frconor-ebook/meditations/_posts/2025-02-25-a-cup-of-cold-water.md

 coins were worth just a small amount.
 "That coin," St. Mark says, "was worth a quarter" (Mark 12:42).
 It\'s like a tenth of a denarius, which was the basic monetary unit; a denarius was a day\'s wages for a farm worker.
-A quarter would scarcely buy anything.
+And so, a quarter would scarcely buy anything.

 If anyone was keeping a record of the offerings made that day in the temple, he probably would have thought it was not worth recording that